So far our Pokedex app only has a single page.

 The URL can contain parameters which are used by a page to show specific data.

-React does not provide routing.
+React itself does not provide routing.

 The most popular routing library in the React ecosystem is React Router.